jchultarsky101/pcli/README.md

   -V, --version                Print version
 ```

-As with the "models" command, you can provide multiple folder name filters, or none at all if you want to match your entire database.
+As with the **models** command, you can provide multiple folder name filters, or none at all if you want to match your entire database.
 However, it is recommended that you always try to narrow down your serches as much as possible for better performance.

 Example:

-The following command will execute individual matches for all models found in the folder with ID of 4 (--folder=myfolder) at match threshold of 99% (--threshold=0.99).
+The following command will execute individual matches for all models found in the folder with name "myfolder" at match threshold of 99% (--threshold=0.99).
 It will output the result in CSV format (--format=csv) and add header line with column names to it (--pretty).

 ```bash